-To assist council members and CEOs with understanding how approval to participate provisions operate, a flowchart is included at Figure 4.
+To assist council members and CEOs with understanding how approval to participate provisions operate, a flowchart is included at figure 4.

 Figure 4: Approval to participate when there is an interest under the Local Government Act 1995.

 A CEO who makes a disclosure must not provide the advice or report unless the CEO is allowed to do so by the council or Minister.
-The maximum penalty is a $10,000 fine or imprisonment for two years.
+The maximum penalty is a $10,000 fine or imprisonment for 2 years.

-Providing information that the person knows to be false or misleading in a material particular or likely to deceive in a material way carries a maximum penalty of $10,000 or imprisonment for two years.
+Providing information that the person knows to be false or misleading in a material particular or likely to deceive in a material way carries a maximum penalty of $10,000 or imprisonment for 2 years.

 The CEO as the principal officer of a local government has the legal duty and responsibility to report any breaches under the disclosure of financial interest provisions of the Act in accordance with section 28 of the Corruption, Crime and Misconduct